 Poppy production is well-regulated in most countries nowadays.
 So only poppies that have a very low morphine content are harvested and used for food purposes.
 So yes, it’s safe to eat the piegus cake without any side effects.

 How To Make Polish Peach Poppy Seed Cake

 While you preheat the oven, prepare the piegus dough.
 Beat egg whites with a pinch of salt until stiff before adding sugar and beating again.

-Add the rest of the ingredients and mix with a spoon.
+In a separate bowl, mix the rest of the ingredients.
+Then, add egg white foam using a spoon.
 Pour the dough into lined baking pans and bake for half an hour, or longer if needed.
 Once baked, turn the cake over and allow to cool.